Sin Chai Village: Discover the Rich Cultural Tapestry of the Hmong Ethnic Group

 • The village features terraced rice fields, fresh air, streams, and traditional wooden houses.

-• Mong people farm, raise animals, and make silver jewelry and textiles for income.
+• Black Hmong people farm, raise animals, and make silver jewelry and textiles for income.

 • Visiting Sin Chai is free, easily accessible by foot, motorbike, or taxi from Sapa.

-Sapa has a population about 81,857 with the Mong people making up 51.3%.
-In Sapa, the Mong live in separate villages, like Sin Chai, which is home to several dozen families living together.
+Sapa has a population about 81,857 with the Hmong people making up 51.3%.
+In Sapa, the black Hmong live in separate villages, like Sin Chai, which is home to several dozen families living together.

-The Mong people here live in their traditional wooden houses.
+The Black Hmong people here live in their traditional wooden houses.
 These houses have three rooms (two bedrooms and one living room), along with two side areas and two or three doors.
 The roof is usually made of wood too.

 Animal shelters like pigpens, chicken coops, and cattle pens are located on either side of the house.
 In front of the house, people plant big trees such as pines and peach trees, with vegetables growing around them.

-Mong women wear colorful clothing, but the Black Mong people prefer indigo-colored clothes.
+Hmong women wear colorful clothing, but the Black Hmong people prefer indigo-colored clothes.

 Join Authentic Experience in Sapa

-Divorce is very rare in Mong families.
-Mong couples usually live in harmony, working together on the farm and going to the market.
+Divorce is very rare in Hmong families.
+Hmong couples usually live in harmony, working together on the farm and going to the market.

-To support their family, Mong people do many types of work.
+To support their family, Hmong people do many types of work.
 They raise buffaloes, cows, chickens, and ducks for food and farming.

 They grow vegetables, rice, and corn for both eating and selling.
 They also make silver jewelry and textiles to sell and use.

-In the Mong culture, ancestor worship is very important.
+In the Hmong culture, ancestor worship is very important.
 In Sin Chai, sons worship all of their deceased family members.

-The Mong people also hold ceremonies to worship spirits of the house, forest, stream, and more.
+The Hmong people also hold ceremonies to worship spirits of the house, forest, stream, and more.

 If you're in Cat Cat village, just go straight for about one mile on the main road to reach Sin Chai.